anon140103/logistic_growth/README.md

     -   At $t = 4980$ minutes, the population has reached its carrying capacity of $5.979 \times 10^{10}$.
 At this point, the growth rate of the population is 0, as the environment can no longer support further growth due to limited resources.

 ## Question 3: Comparing Exponential and Logistic Growth Curves

-(**20 points**) Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
-Upload this graph to your repo and include it in the **README.md** file so it can be viewed in the repo homepage.

 ![](growth_models_comparison.png)